-- Click Tools.
+- Click Tools. - Click Calibrate Probe Tube.

-- Click

-Calibrate

-Probe Tube.

 Position probe microphone between 19 and 39 inches from the loudspeaker and click Start.
 The signal must be at least 70 dB to complete a valid calibration.
-If the screen prompt indicates the signal is too low, increase the volume on the loudspeaker or move the probe microphone assembly closer and restart the calibration.
+If the screen prompt indicates the signal is too low, increase the volume on the loudspeaker or move the probe microphone assembly closer and re-start the calibration.

-Valid calibrations have the same approximate shape as shown here.
-If the measured calibration curve differs greatly in shape or amplitude from the target curve, replace the probe tube and re-calibrate.
+Repeat for the other probe.
+Valid calibrations have the same approximate shape as the gray target curve.
+If the measured calibration curve differs greatly in shape or amplitude from the gray target curve, replace the probe tube and recalibrate.
 If this does not correct the problem, contact MedRx technical support at (888) 392-1234.

 The calibration date is available under the Function > Calibrate > Calibration Information tabs.
-Return Probe Microphones to MedRx for annual re-calibration
+Return Probe Microphones to MedRx for annual re-calibration.
+Annual re-calibration of the Avant REM Speech+ Probe Microphones is recommended.
+There are no user repairable components of this device.